 Substantially all of our revenues and most of our expenses are denominated in RMB.
-Our exposure to foreign exchange risk primarily relates to cash and cash equivalent denominated in U.S. dollars as a result of our past issuances of preferred shares through a private placement and proceeds from this offering.
+Our exposure to foreign exchange risk primarily relates to cash and cash equivalent denominated in U.S. dollars as a result of our past issuances of preferred shares through a private placement and proceeds from our initial public offering.
 We do not believe that we currently have any significant direct foreign exchange risk and have not hedged exposures denominated in foreign currencies or any other derivative financial instruments.
 Although in general, our exposure to foreign exchange risks should be limited, the value of your investment in our ADSs will be affected by the foreign exchange rate between U.S. dollars and RMB because the value of our business is effectively denominated in RMB, while the ADSs will be traded in U.S. dollars.

 The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
 The conversion of RMB into foreign currencies, including U.S. dollars, has been based on rates set by the People's Bank of China.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar.
 Under the new policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-This change in policy has resulted in an approximately 4.1% appreciation of the RMB against the U.S. dollar by September 5, 2006.
+This change in policy has resulted in an approximately 6.5% appreciation of the RMB against the U.S. dollar by January 26, 2007.
 There remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the RMB against the U.S. dollar.
 To the extent that we need to convert U.S. dollars we receive from this offering into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we receive from the conversion.
-Assuming we had converted the U.S. dollar denominated cash balance of US\$1.2 million as of May 31, 2006 into RMB at the exchange rate of US\$1.00 for RMB8.0188 as of May 31, 2006, this cash balance would have been RMB9.6 million.
-Assuming a further 1.0% appreciation of the RMB against the U.S. dollar, this cash balance would have decreased to RMB9.5 million as of May 31, 2006.
+Assuming we had converted the U.S. dollar denominated cash balance of US\$122.6 million as of November 30, 2006 into RMB at the exchange rate of US\$1.00 for RMB7.8340 as of November 30, 2006, this cash balance would have been RMB960.7 million.
+Assuming a further 1.0% appreciation of the RMB against the U.S. dollar, this cash balance would have decreased to RMB959.5 million as of November 30, 2006.
 We have not used any forward contracts or currency borrowings to hedge our exposure to foreign currency exchange risk.